Sheriff: Gunman's parents among 6 dead in Texas attacks; he was earlier arrested for family assault

-AUSTIN, Texas (AP) — Texas authorities on Wednesday charged a man with capital murder following a wave of daylong violence across two major cities that left six people dead and two police officers recovering from gunshots, including one who was shot in the leg outside a high school in Austin.
+James has already been charged with two counts of capital murder related to the killings in Austin in separate attacks authorities said began Tuesday morning and ended with the suspect crashing his car that evening during a police pursuit.
+Four people were found dead in two homes in Austin, more than 80 miles (130 kilometers) away from the San Antonio area, officials said.

-A cyclist in Austin was also shot and wounded in a trail of attacks that began Tuesday morning and ended with the suspect crashing his car that evening during a police pursuit, Austin interim Police Chief Robin Henderson said.
-In all, four who died were found in two homes in Austin and two others were found in a home more than 80 miles (129 kilometers) away in the San Antonio area.
+A cyclist in Austin also was shot and wounded and two police officers were recovering from gunshots, including one who was shot in the leg outside of a high school, Austin interim Police Chief Robin Henderson said.

-Henderson said it was unclear what, if any, relationship the man had to the victims.
+Henderson said it was unclear what, if any, relationship the man had to the victims in the Austin area.

-Authorities identified the suspect as Shane James, 34.
-Online jail records in Travis County show he was being held on charges of capital murder and misdemeanors from other counties.
+Online jail records in Travis County show James was being held on two charges of capital murder in Travis County and misdemeanors from other counties.
 The records do not indicate whether James has an attorney and several people listed as relatives of James in public records did not immediately respond to phone messages Wednesday.

 “We strongly believe one suspect is responsible for all of the incidents,” Henderson said during a news conference early Wednesday.